Should you worry about a mosquito that lands on you with its bum in the air?

 Use your headlights on all public roads when driving in Botswana.

-Although this isn’t mandatory in Botswana (as it is in Namibia), this will increase your visibility on the road to other drivers.
+Although this isn’t mandatory in Botswana (as in Namibia), it will increase your visibility on the road to other drivers.

-When driving in the parks or reserves though, I keep my headlights off to avoid disturbing wildlife.
+When driving in the parks or reserves, I keep my headlights off to avoid disturbing wildlife.

 19. Speed Limits in Botswana

-Unless otherwise signed, a 120 k/h speed limit is in place on the main roads outside of the towns.
+Unless otherwise signed, a 120 k/h speed limit is on the main roads outside the towns.

 Inside the town, limits are generally 60 k/h or sometimes 30 k/h.